ritola/pomodoro/README.md

 - You might stare at the timer.
 I do this quite often.
 It's relaxing, but not what you should do.
 - Let others know that you are focusing and come back later.
 Ideas for this are welcome, both remote and colocated environments.
-- I'd like this to have a seven segment display.
-I like seven segment displays.

 ## Developing